This syllabus and everything else you need will be posted on the course website: datasci112.stanford.edu.

 You may submit regrade requests for labs directly on Gradescope.

-For exams, if you believe that we have made a mistake in grading, please fill email andrewi [at] stanford [dot] edu within 1 week of getting the exam back, making sure to include your name and "[Exam X Regrade Request]" in the subject line.
-Note that we will regrade your entire exam, so your grade could go up or down.
+For exams, if you believe that we have made a mistake in grading, please fill out this form within 1 week of getting the exam back, and hand your graded exam to Professor Sun.
+Note that Professor Sun will regrade your entire assignment, so your grade could go up or down.

 We only assign a letter grade at the end of the quarter; we do not curve or assign letter grades to individual assignments.